perusio/add-etc-hosts/README.md

         . ~/.bash_aliases

-    or something similar, depending on the name and location of the files where the aliases are defined.
+    or something similar, depending on the name and location of the file where the aliases are defined.

+ 3. Install the manual pages `man/add-etc-hosts.8` and `man/rm-etc-hosts` under the `man/man8` section of your local documentation directory.

- 3. Done.
+ 4. Done.

 ## Documentation